alexyuly/ViewScript-Bridge/README.md

 ## Start

-If you're just getting started, then please use the global ViewScript CLI to create a new project:
+**✓ If you're just getting started, then please use the global ViewScript CLI to create a new project.**

+This is the recommended way, supported by documentation and examples.

 ```
 npm install viewscript --global